gnss-sdr/geniuss-place/_sp-blocks/10-observables.md

 ### Implementation: `GPS_L1_CA_Observables`

+**IMPORTANT**: This implementation has been **removed** from the `next` branch of GNSS-SDR source code and will not be present in the next stable release.
+Please use instead the `Hybrid_Observables` implementation described below.
+{: .notice--danger}

 This implementation computes observables by collecting the outputs of channels for GPS L1 C/A signals.

 It accepts the following parameters: